Bernau am Chiemsee: Topography

 The Luftkurort Bernau lies in the Chiemgau area at the south-western bank of the lake Chiemsee.

 Bernau is close to the Bundesautobahn 8 (A 8) Munich – Salzburg and the Rosenheim–Salzburg railway.
 In the south are the Chiemgau Alps (German: Chiemgauer Alpen) with the prominent summit, the Kampenwand.
 In the east is vast bogland, where peat used to be harvested in large quantities.
 An old rail station for the transportation of peat in the bog area Kendlmühlfilzen reminds of these times.
-Rosenheim is 24km away, Munich 83km, Kufstein 35km, Traunstein 26km, Salzburg 58km and Reit im Winkl 25km.
+Rosenheim is 24 km away, Munich 83 km, Kufstein 35 km, Traunstein 26 km, Salzburg 58 km and Reit im Winkl 25 km.

 Bernau has a bathing beach, boat hire as well as mooring for the Chiemsee-Schifffahrt at its shore.
 It is possible to reach the island Herreninsel directly from here.

 The cycling route (Uferrundweg) around the lake Chiemsee also passes through one of Bernau's districts called Felden.

 Neighbouring municipality

 Neighbouring municipalities clockwise are Übersee, Grassau, Aschau, Frasdorf and Prien.